 Like Magic Spoon, they use a brilliant color palette to bring life to the website.

-They include lifestyle shots to show how visitors can incorporate the products into their daily routine.
+They include lifestyle shots to show how visitors can incorporate the products into daily routines.

-By far the best part of this website is the catchy slogan.
-It’s optimistic enough to improve the brand’s memorability in the minds of their target market.
+The catchy slogan is by far the best part of this website.
+It’s optimistic enough to improve the brand’s memorability in the minds of its target market.

 Lastly, for a great user experience, this website uses a sticky add-to-cart button so people don’t have to scroll back up if they decide to continue with the purchase in the middle of scrolling through pages.

-While Bacca is in an industry near Skullcandy, it effectively uses minimalism to highlight product features.
+While Bacca is in an industry near Skullcandy, it uses minimalism to highlight product features.

 Bacca’s eCommerce website uses a plain backdrop to make the product stand out.

-It takes advantage of a full-width mode so shoppers can see through the page clearly, even when on mobile without having to zoom in.
+It takes advantage of a full-width mode so shoppers can see through the page clearly, even on mobile, without zooming in.

 The best part of Bacca is how they made the navigation bar sticky so you can jump between sections to get to where you want to go next.

-Once you land on The Scott’s website, an ambiance of peace and serenity immediately surrounds the area.
+Once you land on The Scott’s website, peace and serenity immediately surround the area.

-It uses an accommodating green theme complemented with a calming image to encourage the relaxing feel the spa is going for.
+It uses an accommodating green theme complemented by a calming image to encourage the spa’s goal of a relaxing atmosphere.

 The Scott utilizes striking imagery like looping videos and full-width galleries to sell its offers.

-It also features unique full-screen overlay navigation.
-It’s a smart solution to provide lots of space for information.
+It also features unique full-screen overlay navigation, a smart solution that provides ample space for information.

-Much like The Scott’s website, Villa San Miguel aims to achieve an inviting atmosphere with their website
+Much like Scott’s website, Villa San Miguel aims to create an inviting atmosphere with its website.

 Since it’s a detox and wellness website for alcohol and drug dependents, making the website as soothing as possible is a big key to helping visitors take action.

-Clutter is also avoided on this website.
-Other than the unique selling proposition and a background image of the facility, you won’t get distracted by too many elements going on with the website.
+This website also avoids clutter.
+Other than the unique selling proposition and a background image of the facility, there are not too many elements on the website, so you won’t get distracted.

-While we’re at wellness websites, Infinite Recovery is also a good option to look at.
+While at wellness websites, Infinite Recovery is also an excellent option.

 Unlike Villa San Miguel, Infinite Recovery only has the unique selling proposition highlighted in a soothing gradient backdrop instead of an image.

 The website is also easy to navigate.
-Without scrolling further, you’ll get to the sole purpose of the website by clicking on the “Get Help Today” button.
+By clicking on the “Get Help Today” button, you’ll reach its sole purpose without scrolling further.

-One thing I’d like to highlight for wellness websites is their recurring use of the green color since it indicates tranquility, progress, and stability.
+One thing I’d like to highlight for wellness websites is their recurring use of green, which indicates tranquility, progress, and stability.

-If your products are sleep-related pieces of equipment and accessories, Endy is a good eCommerce website to look at.
+If your products are sleep-related equipment and accessories, Endy is a good eCommerce website to consider.

-What makes it great is how they showcase a use case of a guy sleeping soundly in the products.
+It is incredible how they showcase a use case of a guy sleeping soundly in the products.

 Using a pink theme adds a bit of pop to the page.

-To make the website more enticing, they used animated GIFs, a feature show-off video, and a detailed product image.
+They used animated GIFs, a feature show-off video, and a detailed product image to make the website more enticing.

-SoFlow encourages movement and dynamism and that’s what you’d feel once you see their website.
+SoFlow encourages movement and dynamism, which you’ll feel once you see their website.

-This electric skateboard and scooter brand employs a moody color palette with a contrasting call-to-action button to make it stand out and make taking action faster and easier.
+This electric skateboard and scooter brand employs a moody color palette with a contrasting call-to-action button to make it stand out and take action faster and easier.

-Lastly, with the thick white font, people are easily drawn to the copy that will enhance their interest in the product better.
+Lastly, the thick white font easily draws people to the copy, which will enhance their interest in the product.

 Simple but aesthetically pleasing.
 It achieves a balance between the copy and the image.

-Shleps is a footwear brand aiming to communicate a sense of comfort not just when wearing the shoes but also when browsing the website.
+Shleps is a footwear brand that aims to communicate a sense of comfort not only when wearing the shoes but also when browsing the website.

-It features a video demonstration of how it was manufactured by Lithuanian Grandmas to warm the hearts of visitors.
+It features a video demonstration of how it was manufactured by Lithuanian Grandmas to warm visitors’ hearts.
 It also includes high-quality photos to highlight the craftsmanship of the footwear.

 Wrap it up with a straightforward call-to-action button to land a sale.